kcpatt27/portfolio/memory-bank/activeContext.md

 - ✅ **NEW**: Full-screen hero section with floating geometric object and starfield background
 - ✅ **NEW**: Clean, minimal typography and layout following portfolio best practices
 - ✅ **NEW**: Professional content structure with About, Work, and Contact sections
+- ✅ **NEW**: Fixed footer CSS with improved responsive layout and spacing
+- ✅ **NEW**: Converted About section to proper card components with hover effects
+- ✅ **NEW**: Updated Work section with real project screenshots from nextdish.app, painfreemiles.com, and global-information-portal
+- ✅ **NEW**: Optimized hero section for mobile - hides header and stretches content to fill viewport
+- ✅ **NEW**: Repositioned 3D object to bottom-left with perfect partial cropping effect
+- ✅ **NEW**: Updated typography to Space Grotesk for modern, professional appearance
+- ✅ **NEW**: Fine-tuned camera positioning and object placement for optimal visual impact

 ## Next Steps
 1. ✅ **Initialize Taskmaster**: Set up project management system